 Response and cooperation rates are measurements of overall survey participation among those sampled.
 More specifically, the Cooperation Rate is defined as the number of those who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible.
 The Response Rate is a more conservative measure and is defined as the number of individuals who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible, as well as those never contacted and those with unknown eligibility.

-While there are multiple ways to calculate both these rates, the Health Department uses AAPOR's third definition (1) for the CHS, as provided in the table.
+While there are multiple ways to calculate both these rates, the Health Department uses AAPOR's third definition (1) for the PAT, as detailed below for 2010–2011:

 In order to appropriately analyze PAT data, a weight is applied to each record.
 The weight consists of an adjustment for the probability of selection (number of adults in each household / number of residential telephone lines), sampling design (including disproportionate sampling by borough), as well as a post-stratification weight.
 Post-stratification weights were created by weighting each record up to the borough-level population, while taking into account the respondent's age, gender and race.
 Responses were also weighted to account for the distribution of the adult population comprising three telephone usage categories (landline only, landline and cell, cell only) using data from the 2008 New York City Housing and Vacancy Survey.